-The Committee was established to enable the University of Western Macedonia to run distance learning courses, which have been a dynamic component of global educational systems, on the occasion of the recent health crisis.
-UoWM has established the specific committee with a view to focusing on continuously developing and improving distance learning services.
-More specifically, the Quality Assurance Committee for distance learning involves: a) exploring best practices in asynchronous and modern distance learning, b) exploring best practices for asynchronous and synchronous distance learning exams c) continuously improving asynchronous and synchronous distance learning quality d) collaborating with other Institutions and bodies for the implementation of distance learning education (undergraduate and postgraduate).
+The Committee was established to support distance learning courses in the University of Western Macedonia, which, on the occasion of the recent health crisis, have been a dynamic component of global educational systems.
+The committee was established with a view to focusing on continuously developing and improving distance learning services at UoWM.
+Thus, it aims at: a) exploring best practices in asynchronous and modern distance learning, b) exploring best practices for asynchronous and synchronous distance learning exams c) continuously improving asynchronous and synchronous distance learning quality d) collaborating with other Institutions and bodies for the implementation of distance learning education (undergraduate and postgraduate).